prs2rnn/prs2rnnbot/README.md

 # MyCardBot

 An interactive Telegram bot that serves as a personal portfolio.
-It allows users to explore my skills, resume, and blog content, and get in touch directly - all within the Telegram interface.
+It allows users to explore skills, resume, and blog content, and get in touch directly - all within the Telegram interface.

 ![](Screenshot_1.jpg)